 Kids are hanging inside the house more than ever before.
 Coupled with recommendations to work from home, you may be scrambling to find ways to keep your art kids creative and engaged.
 But have no fear.
 Online art classes for kids are here.

-Online art classes bring kids’ favorite artists into the living room
+Online art classes bring kids’ favorite artists into your home

 Children love the chance to express themselves, so art lessons for kids are a great way for them to have fun at home.
 And there are plenty of online resources you can turn to if you are looking for ideas.
 Below are a few of our favorites.

 The National Gallery of Art is currently closed because of the coronavirus pandemic.
 But their library of stellar online learning resources is still open to anyone excited to explore.

 A good place to start is the NGAkids Art Zone app, which offers eight interactive activities inspired by artwork held in the National Gallery of Art.
 Both fun and educational, children can learn about Claude Monet, Vincent van Gogh and more, all while in their pjs.

 You never know — this may bring out the inner Picasso in your kids, and inspire a road trip to Washington, DC, to check out the gallery in person once this is all over.

 If you are looking for a few quick art lesson ideas, look no further than Deep Space Sparkle’s Art Lesson Library.
 This is a database of art lesson videos where your children can follow along at home.

 What makes this library stand out is how organized it is.
 You can pick lessons based on grade level (K-6), time available and art techniques.
 If your kids need a quick pre-dinner activity, the Quick and Easy art lessons for kids require fewer than 45 minutes and are simple to complete.